 Summer Reading Tip 1: Choose the Right Books

 Choosing the right books is essential for creating interest.
-Allow children to express their likes and seek out books that suit their interests.
+Allow children to express their likes and seek books that suit their interests.
 Keeping interest up is vital for ensuring success in the summer.

 Summer Reading Tip 2: Find the Right Books

 For those wanting to purchase books, Scholastic provides affordable books through school book fairs and classroom book orders.
 I also recommend visiting your local second-hand store and seeking out swap meets to grab lots of gently used books for great prices.
-Amazon is an excellent source for books at reasonable prices with quick, free shipping options.
-You can find books from most authors, on just about any topic or theme.
-Below is a list of my personal favorites for summer reading.

-Summer Reading Booklist
+Summer Reading List

 - Summer is Here by Heidi Gray